syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridTemplateColumn

 The GridTemplateColumn is derived from GridColumn.
-Hence it inherits all the properties of GridColumn.
-It allows to extend the functionality of GridColumn with own view by creating the `CellTemplate` or `CellTemplateSelector`.
+Hence, it inherits all the properties of GridColumn.
+It allows you to extend the functionality of GridColumn with own view by creating the `CellTemplate` or `CellTemplateSelector`.

 The following table provides the list of properties in GridTemplateColumn: